Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment | Vescio Legal Services

 Yes No Share to Facebook

-Promissory Notes: Negotiable Instruments Containing Express Terms Regarding Repayment
+Negotiable Instruments Containing Express Terms Regarding Repayment

-Question: What is the difference between a demand note and a common promissory note?
+Question: What’s the difference between a demand note and a promissory note in Ontario?

 Understanding What Constitutes As a Promissory Note and What Is Meant By a Demand Note Versus a Common Note